-- implement remedial speech/language/hearing programs under the supervision of a speech and language pathologist or audiologist;
+- implement speech/language/hearing programs under the supervision of a speech-language pathologist or audiologist;

-- collect, compute and display therapy data based on observational training;
+- collect, compute and display data based on observational training;

-- perform routinely required maintenance procedures on therapy materials and equipment;
+- perform routinely required maintenance procedures on therapy and assessment materials, and equipment;

 - prepare written and oral progress reports;

-- identify ancillary resources available to the communicatively disordered;
+- identify ancillary resources available to individual with communicative delays or disorders;

 - participate as a team member and demonstrate appropriate interpersonal skills;

-- Post-secondary diploma or degree with emphasis in communication disorders, linguistics, human anatomy and physiology, social sciences, or human services curricula.
+Ontario College Diploma, Ontario College Advanced Diploma, Degree or equivalent with a specialty in communication disorders, linguistics, human anatomy and physiology, social sciences, or human services curricula.

 In addition to these requirements, applicants must also provide proof of a current standard First Aid, C.P.R.
-Level "C" or "HCP" certification, and verification of immunization prior to the commencement of the preclinical course, "Introduction to Theory and Practice," in semester 1.
+BLS certification, and verification of immunization prior to the commencement of the preclinical course, "Introduction to Theory and Practice," in semester 1.

 Certain clinical placements will require students to have updated flu shots, TB testing and Hepatitis B vaccination as well as a Vulnerable Sector Screening Police Record Check including a check of the Pardoned Sex Offender Database.
 It is the student’s responsibility to ensure he or she is eligible to participate in clinical placements.
 The College assumes no responsibility for these matters and students should be aware that tuition will not be refunded in the event that access to a placement is denied.